Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 4. User experience and implementation

 Clarity deployments are complex by design.
 The depth of configuration the platform offers is real, but it requires specialized consultants rather than internal teams to get it right.
-Most full enterprise deployments take 9–12 months, with total cost of ownership typically running $100K–$1M+ annually once you factor in licensing, implementation, and ongoing consulting.
+According to some reviewers, full enterprise deployments take 9–12 months, with total cost of ownership accumulating across licensing, implementation, and ongoing consulting.

 With Tempo, most organizations pick one module and start there.
 Timesheets is a common entry point – get accurate time data flowing first, then build on it.